szhan135/template-lab-01-git-github/README.md

  }
 ```

-Here, the lines with a plus (+) at the beginning represent new lines and the lines with a minus (-) represent lines that were removed.
+Here, the lines with a plus (`+`) at the beginning represent new lines and the lines with a minus (`-`) represent lines that were removed.
 We can now commit our changes to the current working branch the same way we committed them before:

 ```
 $ git add main.cpp
 $ git commit -m "Add user input”
 ```

-Before this commit, the <github-username>/add-user-input and master branches were pointing to the same commit.
-When you run this command, the <github-username>/add-user-input branch gets updated to point to this new commit.
-In git parlance, since the <github-username>/add-user-input branch now has one more commit than the master branch (and the master branch hasn’t been updated) it is now 1 commit ahead of master.
+Before this commit, the `<github-username>/add-user-input` and `master` branches were pointing to the same commit.
+When you run this command, the `<github-username>/add-user-input` branch gets updated to point to this new commit.
+In git parlance, since the `<github-username>/add-user-input` branch now has one more commit than the `master` branch (and the `master` branch hasn’t been updated) it is now 1 commit ahead of `master`.

-Let's verify that our changes affected only the <github-username>/add-user-input branch and not the master branch.
-First, checkout the master branch, then cat the main.cpp file, then return to the <github-username>/add-user-input branch.
+Let's verify that our changes affected only the `<github-username>/add-user-input` branch and not the `master` branch.
+First, checkout the `master` branch, then cat the main.cpp file, then return to the `<github-username>/add-user-input` branch.

 ```
 $ git checkout master